Discover how to make perfect sous vide yogurt with easy-to-follow instructions and enjoy masterful results in just 6 simple steps.

 • A sous vide bag or two large Ziploc bags.
 I would recommend using a sous vide vacuum bag for heating milk and holding it at 180°F (82.2°F).
 There’s no need to seal it.
 Alternatively, you may use Ziploc bags.
 Since it’s a high temperature, it’s safer to double bag.

 • A bunch of glass jars.
 I used both 8-oz jars and 4-oz jars as well as a bunch of different-sized ones that I collected.
 You probably already have some jars in your kitchen.
-As long as the lids are still in a good shape, they can be used for making yogurt.
+As long as the lids are still in good shape, they can be used for making yogurt.

 How to Make Sous Vide Yogurt Step by Step